-Ride for Compassion kicks off in Perth WA on September 17th and finishes October 19th in Newcastle NSW.
+Ride for Compassion kicked off in Perth WA on September 17th and finished on October 19th in Newcastle NSW.

-Ride for Compassion sees cyclists and support crew have taken to the road to help raise money for vulnerable children living in poverty, including those affected by COVID 19 and the global food crisis.
+Ride for Compassion cyclists and support crew took to the road to help raise money for vulnerable children living in poverty, including those affected by COVID 19 and the global food crisis.

 On September 17th, a dedicated group of cyclists and support crew set off from Cottesloe Beach, and are riding a gruelling 4,200 kilometres across Australia, including the rugged terrain of the Nullarbor.

 The team is aiming to raise $1,000,000 for children living in poverty and see 150 children sponsored through Compassion Australia.

 Each cyclist undertakes extensive training before the event, pays for their on-road costs, and raises funds for the work of Compassion.
 Funds raised will support children living in unthinkable circumstances, including those impacted by COVID-19 and the global food crisis.